AC Surge Protection Devices

 AC Surge Protection Device FAQs

-What is an AC surge protection device (SPD)?
+What is an AC surge protection device?

 What is the difference between Type 1 and Type 2 AC SPD?

-How do I choose the right AC surge protection device?
+How do I choose the correct Uc?